jeffreytwoods2/uvsim/README.md

 From uvsim's root page on GitHub, click on the green __<> Code__ button.
 This will open up a small menu, at the bottom of which you will need to click __Download ZIP__.
 This will download a __.zip__ folder with all of the necessary files onto your local machine.
 Go ahead and extract them into a directory of your choice.

 ### Running uvsim:
 To run uvsim, start by opening a new terminal or command line window.
 Then, navigate to the __uvsim_master__ directory (the location of this directory will depend on where you extracted the __.zip__ file).
 Finally, run the command `python3 main.py` If this doesn't work, you can also try replacing __python3__ with just __python__, or whichever version of python you have installed.
-This will run the program, which will then ask you to provide the name of your input file.
-Make sure that your input file (or the directory containing the file) is located in the same directory as main.py.
-If your input file is inside of a directory, provide the full path to the file, relative to the location of main.py.

 Alternatively, you can use __VS Code__ to run it.
 To do so, make sure you have the Python extension installed before opening the __uvsim_master__ directory.
 Once you have the `main.py` file open, run it by using the play button in the top-right corner of the editor,

+### Using uvsim:
+Once the program is up and running, start by clicking on the __Import File__ button.
+Select a file from your computer that you would like to run as the program.
+Once you've selected a valid file, click on the __Run Program__ button to process it.

 ### Note on input files:
 If you are wanting to process one of your own input files through uvsim, check the files in __test_files__ to get an idea of what the input file should look like.
 Note that the format for each line of your input file should be either `+` or `-`, followed by any 4 digits.